Wildlife and Flora

 From Protected Species to LBJs

-Drimnin and its surrounding area and waters are a haven for wildlife and home to a number of protected species including the White Tailed and Golden Eagles, Scottish Wildcats, Pine Martens, Dolphins, Porpoises and Otters.
+Drimnin and its surrounding area and waters are a haven for wildlife and home to a number of protected species including the White Tailed and Golden Eagles, Scottish Wildcats, Red Squirrels, Pine Martens, Dolphins, Porpoises and Otters.
 However it is not just the presence of these headline species that make Drimnin special.
 It is also the pleasure that one gets from spending a few hours watching the day-to-day antics and activities of, as Gerald Durrell would have phrased it, the `little brown jobs’ and `small uglies’ that may otherwise be overlooked when visiting the busier and more densely populated parts of our country.

 Close Encounters